Fresno Rollover Accident Lawyer

 These accidents can be caused by the negligence of another driver or by a manufacturer defect.
 When it is due to another driver's negligence, those affected have a right to compensation for their injuries, medical expenses, and pain and suffering.
 In the case of death, a Fresno rollover accident lawyer can file a wrongful death lawsuit.Causes of Rollover Accidents

-- The majority of rollover accidents occur with SUVs or trucks being driven on rural roads.
+- Most rollover accidents occur with SUVs or trucks being driven on rural roads.

 Negligence means the failure to carry out a duty of care.
 So, if another driver fails in his duty of care and causes an accident, they would be negligent.
 Your Fresno rollover accident lawyer will work to establish negligence on the defendant's part by investigating the accident and reviewing the police report, eyewitness testimony, photographs of the crash scene, and other types of acceptable evidence.